Coloniality of gender

 March against femicide at UNAM in 2017.
 The coloniality of gender has been used to explain how modern femicide is tied to the European colonization of the Americas.

-Coloniality of gender is a concept developed by Argentine philosopher Maria Lugones.
+Coloniality of gender was developed by Argentine philosopher Maria Lugones.
 Building off Aníbal Quijano's foundational concept of coloniality of power, coloniality of gender explores how European colonialism influenced and imposed European gender structures on Indigenous peoples of the Americas.
 This concept challenges the notion that gender can be isolated from the impacts of colonialism.

 Scholars have also extended the concept of coloniality of gender to describe colonial experiences in Asian and African societies.
 The concept is notably employed in academic fields like decolonial feminism and the broader study of decoloniality.

 Gender effects

 Coloniality of gender examines how colonialism impacts both women and men.
 Maria Lugones, Yuderkys Espinosa-Miñoso, and Nelson Maldonado-Torres argue that the coloniality of gender aimed at disrupting Indigenous people's connections with each other and the land, asserting that the core idea of European colonialism was exploiting the earth for the benefit of man.
 Rosalba Icaza adds that "Lugones helps us to understand the historical moment in which this specific system (sex/gender) became a form of subjugation [for colonized peoples]."